end41r/python-token-ip-logger/README.md

 As first, you should install modules getmac, getpass, requests etc. Just use command pip3 install module_name

 Setup WEBHOOK_URL and PING_ME

-You are ready, please, don't rat another people, this is bad... 🥺
+You are ready!
+Please, don't rat another people, this is bad... 🥺

-thanks to wodxgod/Discord-Token-Grabber for code skeleton
+Special thanks to wodxgod/Discord-Token-Grabber for code skeleton!